thomasplantin/FireWorks2020/README.md

 - Safety Switch
 - NRF24L01 (to communicate with the terminal box)

-The code for the Detonator can be found at "/CODE/FINAL_DET/FINAL_DET.ino".
+The code for the Detonator can be found in this repository at "/CODE/FINAL_DET/FINAL_DET.ino".

 ## Terminal Box